LGBTQ rights in Samoa

 Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in Samoa face legal challenges not faced by non-LGBTQ residents.
 Sexual contact between men is illegal, punishable by up to seven years’ imprisonment, but the law is not enforced.

 Samoan society tends to be very tolerant of being transgender, but not of homosexuality.
 It has a large transgender or "third gender" community called fa'afafine.
 Fa'afafine are a recognised part of traditional Samoan customs, allowing for third gender people, in particular, to be accepted as they have always been a part of Samoan culture.
 Groups advocating for better representation of fa'afafine and the decriminalisation of homosexuality include the Samoa Fa'afafine Association, which sees anti-gay laws as hindering the full incorporation of both fa'afafine and gay and lesbian Samoans into society.

 Additionally, in 2011, Samoa signed the "joint statement on ending acts of violence and related human rights violations based on sexual orientation and gender identity" at the United Nations, condemning violence and discrimination against LGBTQ people.
 By signing the joint statement, Samoa has made a commitment to the international community that it recognises the particular challenges faced by LGBTI people when examined through a human rights lens, and undertaken that it will endeavour to end violence, criminal sanctions and related human-rights violations based on sexual orientation and gender identity.

 History

 Prejudices towards homosexuality are not documented before the arrival of Christian missionaries in the late 18th and early 19th century.
 Samoan pre-colonial society, similar to other Polynesian societies, was a very "sexually free" culture.
 Same-sex marriage ceremonies are known to have occurred.
 Fa'afafine, a cultural third gender in Samoa, could traditionally marry either men or women, and even father children.
 This is not so much the case in contemporary times, with reportedly very few fa'afafine opting to marry.

+However, in 2026, Samoa held their first LGBTQ Pride Week, with LGBTQ residents and allies gathering to celebrate the community.